PetraProver/PetraVM/prover/README.md

 The crate includes integration tests that verify the complete proving pipeline, including:

-- Basic operations with LDI, ADD, and RET
+- Basic operations with LDI, ADD, ADDI, and RET
 - All binary operations (AND, OR, XOR, etc.)
 - Tail call optimizations
 - Fibonacci number proving